Yian17/ML-CV---Camera-Calculater/README.md

-# ML-CV---Camera-Calculater
-## Camera calculator project -- Printed math problem
+# Camera calculator - Printed math problem

 ## Overview
 This part of the Camera calculator can calculate printed math problems, which is a subproject of a group project.